imagewize/banner-container/README.md

 6. Save your settings

 ## Frequently Asked Questions

+### What changed with the sidebar banner location in v1.7.0?

+**Breaking Change**: In version 1.7.0, we updated the sidebar banner location to use WordPress's `dynamic_sidebar_before` hook instead of the previous `get_sidebar` hook.

+**What this means:**
+- **Better positioning**: Banners now display before any sidebar widgets load, ensuring they appear above all sidebar content
+- **More reliable**: Uses WordPress's native sidebar hook system for better theme compatibility
+- **Automatic migration**: Existing sidebar banner settings are automatically migrated to the new system

+**Theme compatibility**: This change should work with any theme that properly implements WordPress sidebars using `dynamic_sidebar()`.
+Most modern themes support this.

 ### What is the Content Wrap banner location and when should I use it?